cloudmesh-community/book/chapters/prg/python/python-subprocess.md

 string.
 This is because the underlying CreateProcess() operates on strings.
 Parsing the string after conversion uses the following rules:

-1. Arguments are delimited by white space, which is either a space or a tab.
+1. Arguments are delimited by white space, which is either space or a tab.
-2. A string surrounded by double quotation marks is interpreted as a single argument, regardless of white space contained within.
+2. A string surrounded by double quotation marks is interpreted as a single argument, regardless of the whitespace contained within.
 A quoted string can be embedded in an argument.
 3. A double quotation mark preceded by a backslash is interpreted as a literal double quotation mark.
-4. Backslashes are interpreted literally, unless they immediately precede a double quotation mark.
+4. Backslashes are interpreted literally unless they immediately precede a double quotation mark.
 5. If backslashes immediately precede a double quotation mark, every pair of backslashes is interpreted as a literal backslash.
 If the number of backslashes is odd, the last backslash escapes the next double quotation mark as described in rule 3.